readhelper/docs/readme.md

 # Use Cases

-Twistlock’s comprehensive, purpose–built platform for container security provides full visibility and control over containerized environments, with tight runtime security controls and intrusion prevention capabilities, at any scale.
+Twistlock’s comprehensive, purpose–built platform for container security provides full visibility and control over containerized environments, with tight runtime security controls(运行时安全控制) and intrusion prevention capabilities(入侵防御能力), at any scale(任何规模).

 ### Runtime Defense
 wistlock runtime defense protects your containers against exploits, compromises, program mistakes and configuration errors.
 We monitor container